Sherlo07/CODSOFT/README.md

 # CODSOFT
-This is my First Internship given by CODSOFT.I have done a Number Guessing game by using Java.
+This is my First Internship with CODSOFT.I have done a Number Guessing game,Student Grade Calculator,ATM by using Java.